 EQF - European Qualifications Framework

-Focusing on learning outcomes:
+Concentrating on the learning outcomes:

-- Facilitates the validation of non-formal and informal training and education
+- facilitates the validation of non-formal and informal training and education

-- Facilitates the transfer and use of qualifications in countries with different education and training systems.
+- facilitates the transfer and use of qualifications in countries with different education and training systems.

 The member States are invited to list their national frameworks and systems with reference to the EQF in order to establish a clear, transparent relationship between their national levels of qualifications and the eight levels of the EQF, from the basic Level 1 up to the advanced Level 8.

 The EQF applies to all types of education, training and qualification, including school, university and vocational training.
 It also encourages lifelong education and training by promoting the validation of non-formal and informal learning.